WHAT IS HORIZON HIGH SCHOOL?

 Recovery (sometimes called sober) schools have been in existence for only about 25 years.
 They offer supportive learning environments to youth who have successfully completed Alcohol/Drug (AODA) treatment programs.
-As of Spring 2011, Horizon is one of around two dozen in existence around the U.S., as counted by the Association of Recovery Schools
+As of spring 2011, Horizon is one of around two dozen in existence around the U.S., as counted by the Association of Recovery Schools

 All schools have drug and alcohol-free policies and make efforts to keep drugs and alcohol out of their schools.
 Horizon is different because EVERY student at Horizon commits to being sober.
 All students and staff work to support each individual in their choice to be sober.
 Students receive daily recovery support and counseling at Horizon.

 It is small, with a student to staff ratio of 5:1.
 Many recovery schools only accept students struggling with AODA issues.
 It is our belief however that any student should be offered the opportunities to benefit from the small and supportive environment of HHS.
 We currently have 5 staff members -- a full time teacher, a part time counselor, a part time assistant teacher, a part time outreach director and a part time director.
 All are involved in learning activities.
+The staff engage with the students and work with them one on one to support their education and recovery.

 The curriculum is student-centered, meaning that the context of the required educational material is determined, insofar as possible, by the interests of the students.
 "Interest groups" are an important part of that structure.